epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 This line free the resources allocated to display the window.
 It is a **VERY IMPORTANT STEP**.
 It makes your program more stable and able to run with much amount of variables and data.

-## How to use correctly the documentation
+## *How to use correctly the documentation*

-There is no tutorial about CSFML on internet.
+There is no tutorials about CSFML on internet.
 The only one you will find is an portuguese video tutorial about it.
 But it still a few useless when you look at the amount of work you will have to achieve.
 The right way to use the documentation...
 That is a great deal to handle this year in graphical programming...
 5 credits for the first semester and 9 for the second one.
 So I will give you some tips about it.
 The first thing you have to handle is the logic of the documentation.
 All the ``.h`` files located in the ***File***  tab.
 If you're looking for some functions about audio management, you have to search the `Audio.h` file documentation.
 And if you need something about sprite handling: `Sprite.h`, about keyboard management: `Keyboard.h`.
-By doing this you'll be able to easily find your way trough this documentation.
+By doing this you'll be able to easily find your way through this documentation.
 Other tips: **Take time to read it**.
 It is not difficult.
 And if you take time just to understand the way everything is going on through this docs, you'll easily be able to understand a lot about 2D game's logic.